Do you meditate?

 Did you know that stress is addictive?

-When you are trying to achieve big things, it’s easy to start living off the energy of stress.
-I’ve seen it a lot.
+When you are trying to achieve big things, it’s easy to start living off the energy of stress and the hormonal cocktail it evokes that will use up your stored vital energy (life force) fast.
+I mean fast.
+I’ve seen it a lot, and I’ve experienced it.

 Sure, there are benefits to stress, because it can motivate us.
-But in our culture, stress is chronic and often acute.
+But in our culture, chronic stress becomes “distress” and often acute.
 Many of us struggle to manage it, and the toll is heavy on our health and our humanity.
-There is a heavy cost to living off or with this kind of stress, which isn’t always obvious at first.
+There is a massive cost to living with this kind of stress, which isn’t always obvious at first.

 Think about it.
 You are your most precious resource.
+Pure energy with a name.
 When you live with massive stress, you are redlining your nervous system all the time.
-Even the best performance sports cars will buckle if you keep them revved at that level all the time.
-It’s the same with us…stress erodes our energy, minds, and bodies.
-It can only take you so far.
+Even the best performance athletes in the world will buckle if you keep them revved at that level all the time.
+It’s the same with the rest of us.
+Stress erodes our energy, minds, and bodies if we go too far without regeneration.

 And that’s where meditation comes into the picture.

 Meditation and stress are opposites.
-A regular meditation practice helps you cultivate access to the dimension of your self that is free from anxiety, worry, and the pressure of redlining deadlines.
-And amazingly, recent studies have shown that meditation can actually repair some of the damage done by stress.
+A regular meditation practice helps you cultivate access to the dimension of yourself that is free from anxiety, worry, and the pressure of redlining deadlines.
+And amazingly, recent studies have shown that meditation, and more accurately the state it puts you in, is ideal to repair some of the damage done by stress.

-The more you practice meditation and access this still calm center of yourself, you will start to notice something interesting.
-Your capacity to let go and release the things that create stress increases.
-As that capacity grows, you’ll find that you are developing a preference for cool and calm composure over stress.
+The more you practice meditation and access this still calm and resourceful center of yourself, you will start to notice something interesting.
+Your energy will grow, and so will your capacity to let go and release the reactive thoughts that drive your emotions and ultimately the unnecessary expenditure of energy that will most certainly throw you out of balance.
+As that capacity grows, in right relationship with all that’s happening in your experience, you’ll find that you are developing a preference for cool and calm composure amidst stress.

-This is huge and this is how meditation can help you break your addiction to stress.
+Being calm is enormous, and this is how meditation can help you break your addiction to stress.

 Stopping Your Spiraling Mind

 Meditation helps you center your mind.
 That’s something all of us need, but it takes practice.
 Just like investing money in the bank, time spent in meditation pays dividends.
 What are those dividends?
-It’s your capacity to center you mind when you need it most.
+It’s your capacity to be and to center your mind when you need it most.

 How do you steady your mind?
 Contrary to popular belief, it’s not through trying to stop your thoughts.
-That’s like trying to bottle a tornado.
+That’s like trying to bottle a tornado at times.
 The beauty of meditation is that it teaches you how to be at ease with the constant ups and downs of your mind.

 How?
 Meditation taps you into a stratum of yourself that is always and forever free of the turbulence in your mind.
 Your practice acquaints you with that deeper layer of yourself.

-Over time, meditation helps you develop the habit of staying grounded and stepping out of your mind into this deeper self sense.
+Over time, meditation helps you develop the habit of staying grounded and stepping out of your mind into this deeper Self sense.
 The more you do this, the more your confidence grows in that part of yourself that is free from all the drama.
-With consistent and engaged practice, that confidence simply trumps the ups and downs of your mind.
+With consistent and engaged practice, that confidence just trumps the ups and downs of your mind.

-Trust me, if you stick with it and develop your practice, you will discover this confidence in yourself and how valuable it can be.
+Trust me, if you stick with it and develop your practice, you will discover this wellbeing and confidence in yourself (as your Self) and how valuable it can be.
 Why?
-Because, it’s the key to centering your mind.
+It’s because meditation is the key to centering your mind.
 Spend regular time inhabiting this deeper layer of yourself through meditation and you can’t fail.

 Master Mindfulness and Stop Spreading Yourself Too Thin

-Do you spread yourself to thin?
+Do you spread yourself too thin?
 This is another challenge for high performing individuals.

-Meditation can definitely help.
+Meditation is not mindfulness, yet this sister act can help with mindfulness; with being present with your thoughts both contemplatively and in action.
 When I meditate, I always return to the center of myself.
 From that center, I know that anything is possible.
 I feel that I can conquer the world.

 But there’s a catch.

-If I leave that center, I quickly lose touch with that feeling of confidence and conviction.
-You see, meditation fills us with a native sense of the positivity of life.
-Being alive is a beautiful thing and meditation helps us to know and feel that in our core.
+If you leave that center and go back to the living as an ungrounded, gyrating “thinking thing” you can quickly lose touch with that feeling of confidence and conviction.
+You see, meditation fills us with an innate sense of the positivity of life.
+Being alive is a beautiful thing, and meditation helps us to know and feel that in our core.

 So how does mindfulness help?

 And trust me, you can never stay centered when you are spread too thin.
-Usually, you generate stress, resentment, and other qualities that knock you off your game.
+Usually, you generate stress, resentment, and other qualities that knock you off your game when you are experiencing the depletion of your life force.

-Tune in to this quality of mindfulness.
-Slow down and honor the calm center you are discovering in your self.
+Tune into this quality of mindfulness.
+Slow down and honor the calm center you are discovering in yourself as yourself.
 If you do, I think you’re going to be surprised what can happen and how quickly things can change.

-And like any other aspect of Your Lifestyle, meditation is just one part of the whole picture, but I do want you to know, it’s a damn important part of that picture.
+Posturing with the source of it all is never a bad idea.
+It’s always good.
+And like any other aspect of Your Lifestyle, meditation is just one part of the whole picture, but I do want you to know, it’s is the most important part.